 Research has shown that posting of lecture materials in advance of the lecture does not have an impact on attendance.
 To view Babb & Ross (2009), go to http://www.sciencedirect.com/science/article/pii/S0360131508002029.
 Their findings suggest that attendance and participation are both improved by having slides available to students before classes.

 - Teaching Development Framework (TDF)

-Technological Enhanced Learning (TEL): For information and resources on TEL, see the Academic Support, Technology & Innovation (ASTI) webpage.
-This team supports staff in the use of digital technologies and resources, for teaching; learning; assessment; research; and university administration.
+Technological Enhanced Learning (TEL): This team supports staff in the use of digital technologies and resources, for teaching; learning; assessment; research; and university administration.

 Temporary medical condition or injury affecting assessment: a temporary medical condition or injury may affect a student’s ability to sit exams or attend an assessment.
 Whilst the University will make every effort to accommodate temporary provisions it normally requires a minimum of 48 hours notice to make arrangements.

 Tier 4 students: see international student with a Student visa (formerly Tier 4) attendance.

 Third party involvement: if a third party contacts you to discuss an issue or concern about a student; you are unable to discuss any issue without a student’s permission.
 In compliance with data protection you must advise the third party to discuss the issue or concern directly with the student.

 Transcript: is issued to all students who complete any elements of an approved programme of study after each Assessment Board meeting.

 Tuition fees: for information and advice see Tuition Fees.
 The University provides information on Fees and Funding and on Scholarships and Bursaries.
 Further advice can be obtained from the UPSU Student Advice Centre who have specialist advisors who can help with issues including fees, loans, grants, bursaries and the National Scholarship Programme.
 Email firstname.lastname@example.org or call +44 1752 588373.